Our Top Picks

 • Avoid dripping by not overloading your brush.
 Wipe up any drips or runs immediately.

-• Once dry, avoid placing heavy items on the table for 3-5 days.
+• Once dry, avoid placing heavy items on the table for three to five days.
 The sealant will fully cure in about a week.

 how to paint a coffee table sealant and protection